Low Depth Phase Oracle Using a Parallel Piecewise Circuit: Options for implementing phase application

-The options we explore for implementing the large rotation block are: \begin{enumerate} \item Canonical gate synthesis (and a variant) using e.g. Clifford+T, \item Deterministic in-circuit catalyst towers, and \item Independent catalyst towers generating resource states, which are consumed via gate teleportation. \end{enumerate}
+The options we explore for implementing the phase application are: \begin{enumerate} \item Canonical gate synthesis (and a variant) using e.g. Clifford+T, \item Deterministic in-circuit catalyst towers, and \item Independent catalyst towers generating resource states, which are consumed via gate teleportation. \item Loading a linear interpolation via QROM and using phase-kickback to apply the rotation \end{enumerate}

 Two of these methods involve `catalyst towers' whose purpose is to generate multiple rotations, or rotation-resources, from a single input rotation and a frugal set of T-gates.
-The towers leverage the `generalized phase catalysis circuit' from Ref.\cite{gidney2019efficient}, and we reproduce that circuit in \cref{fig:1layer} (left).
+The towers leverage the `generalized phase catalysis circuit' from \cite{gidney2019efficient}, and we reproduce that circuit in \cref{fig:1layer} (left).
 In the present context we regard this as a 1-layer tower.
 The $R_Z(\theta)\ket{+}$ state in the circuit is a so-called catalyst state.
 This acts analogously to a chemical catalyst in a reaction, in the sense that it makes the circuit less costly and remains intact after the process.
 For the first run of a tower circuit, the catalyst state must be synthesised in some standard way.
 Thus the use of such circuits in our towers is useful in the scenario that the oracle much be applied many times, or over many `rounds', to take full advantage of the reusable nature of the catalyst.

 There would be no advantage in the event that the oracle were used only once; since the logical AND costs 4 T states, the first round is always more expensive than canonical gate synthesis.
 However, from the second round onward one only needs to synthesise the seed rotation $R_Z(2\theta)$, plus 4 extra T states for the logical AND to apply two $R_Z(\theta)$ rotations.
 The higher cost of the first round is averaged over the repetitions, and we will see that the break-even point for T-count is quickly reached.
-For simplicity, we denote this circuit as a ``CT block" as shown in \cref{fig:1layer} (right).
+For simplicity, we denote this circuit as a `CT block' as shown in \cref{fig:1layer} (right).